Bowling for Soup: Don't Mind if We Do and Songs People Actually Liked: Vol 2 (2023–2024)

 On February 14, 2023, the band announced a cover of the Miley Cyrus song "Flowers", which was released on February 21.
 Following that, Reddick announced on March 28 in a social media post that Don't Mind if We Do, a digital album of cover songs that the band had recorded during the COVID-19 pandemic, would be released soon.
 The album surprise dropped on April 4, featuring a cover of Patent Pending's "Hey Mario".
 In June, the band officially announced their second re-recorded greatest hits album Songs People Actually Liked - Volume 2, which dropped on August 25.

 In May 2023, the band announced the "You Asked For It Tour", with which they would be headlining alongside Less Than Jake.
 The tour took place in the UK in February 2024, with the show in Cardiff being the biggest headline show of their career at the time.

 On September 5, 2023, it was announced that the band signed to SBAM Records for their UK releases.

+Burney's retirement and Warped Tour revival (2024–present)

 On January 29, 2024, the first leg of the "Sick 50 Tour" was announced, which celebrates 30 years of the band and 20 years of A Hangover You Don't Deserve, which will be played in its entirety.
-The tour was later renamed to the Hangover You Don't Deserve 20th Anniversary Tour on March 6, with second leg being announced the same day.
+The tour was later renamed to "A Hangover You Don't Deserve 20th Anniversary Tour".
+The North American leg was announced for three legs from June to October that year.

-Burney's retirement, upcoming twelfth studio album, and Warped Tour revival (2024–present)

 On June 13, 2024, Chris Burney was unable to join the band on stage at the Firenze Rocks Festival in Florence, Italy, and immediately went back home to Texas due to medical concerns.
+The band's performance in Firenze marked the first time they performed as a three-piece, and without Burney.
+On June 16, the band performed at Download Festival, where they, alongside Brendan Brown of Wheatus, announced a UK leg of the "20 Years of A Hangover You Don't Deserve" tour for that February.
 On July 12, it was announced that Burney would be taking a break from performing with the band for health reasons.
-The band did not hire a substitute guitarist for the Hangover You Don't Deserve 20th Anniversary Tour and instead performed as a three-piece.
+The band did not hire a substitute guitarist for the 20 Years of A Hangover You Don't Deserve tour and instead performed as a three-piece.

 In September 2024, the band covered "Friend Like Me" for Disney's A Whole New Sound, a compilation album featuring pop-punk covers of songs from classic Disney films.